-You are viewing the archived Power rating page.
-Follow the link to view the current Power rating page.
+You are viewing the archived Power Companies rating page.
+Follow this link to view the current Power Companies ratings.

 ^ By clicking on a brand or 'details' button, you will leave Canstar Blue and be taken to either a product provider website or a Canstar Blue NZ brand page.
 You agree that Canstar Blue NZ’s terms and conditions apply (without limitation) to your use of this service,to any referral to a product provider from our website, and any transaction that follows.
 Canstar Blue may receive a fee for referring you to a product provider.
 See How we are funded for further details.

 Canstar Blue NZ Research finalised in April 2018, published in May 2018.

 Finding the best power company for your home